snikket-im/snikket-android/README.md

-#Secure Conversation
+#Conversations
-Secure Conversation is an open source XMPP (Jabber) client for Android 4.0+ smart phones
+Conversations is an open source XMPP client for Android 4.0+ smart phones

 ##Design principles
 * Be as beautiful and easy to use as possible without sacrificing security or